ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Stored Procedures Manual.md

 /
 ```

 #### CLOSE_CONNECT

-The CLOSE_CONNECT is a function which closes a connection handle accessed to the current session.
+CLOSE_CONNECT closes a connection handle connected to the current session.

 ##### Syntax